rezabyte/maximum-word-frequency/README.md

     * content          - the string analyzed (provided)
     * line_number      - the line number analyzed (provided)

 4. Add the following methods in the LineAnalyzer class.
-The grader will look for methods with these exact names.
     * initialize() - taking a line of text (content) and a line number
     * calculate_word_frequency() - calculates result and stores in attributes